Conni Shelnut & AP list

 1. Most people belong to many different communities-groups defined by

-(among other things) shared geography, religion, ethnicity, income, cuisine,
+(among other things) shared geography, religion, ethnicity, income,

 interest, race, ideology, or intellectual heritage.
 Choose one of the